FreedomBen/rtl8188ce-linux-driver/README.md

     sudo make install

 6\.
-Modprobe in the new driver:
+Modprobe in the new driver (if you're not using an RTL8188CE or RTL8192CE, adjust accordingly):

     sudo modprobe rtl8192ce

-(This is the driver for rtl8188ce also)
+*(rtl8192ce is the driver for the RTL8188CE card also)*

 7\.
 The rtl8192ce should load all modules it depends on (`rtlwifi`, `rtl8192c_common`, `mac80211`, `cfg80211`, etc.), but if it doesn't work you may need to modprobe back in the other modules too (I did).
 Common modules: